arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 An *array declaration* starts with a left square bracket `[` and ends with a right square bracket `]`.
 The declaration contains zero, one or more *expression*s, separated from each other with the comma `,` symbol.
+Whitespace around elements is ignored in the declaration, thus line breaks, tab stops and blanks can be used for formatting.

 In the easiest case, an array is empty and thus looks like: